- Search The Registry

 - My Account

 *Nellie Francis was born on this date in 1874.
-She was an African American suffragist, racial justice advocate, and civil rights activist.
+She was a Black suffragist, racial justice advocate, and civil rights, activist.

 Nellie F. Griswold was born in Nashville, Tennessee.
 Her parents were Maggie Seay and Thomas Garrison Griswold, and she had a sister, Lula Griswold Chapman, who died in 1925.
 Her grandmother was Nellie Seay, a house slave to Colonel Robert Allen, a Tennessee Congressman.
 Her aunt on her mother's side, Juno Frankie Pierce, was also a prominent suffragist and civil rights activist.
 Francis attended Knowles Street School, the first school in Nashville to employ Black teachers.